• FB

 • 1 onion (medium) chopped fine

-• 1–2 jalapenos, -remove the seeds and chop fine
+• 1–2 jalapenos -remove the seeds and chop fine

-• 1 tablespoon canola oil – you can use vegetable oil but canola does have a better taste
+• 1 tablespoon canola oil – you can use vegetable oil, but canola does have a better taste

 • 3 cloves garlic, minced

-• 2 tablespoon chili powder
+• 2 tablespoons chili powder

-• 2 teaspoon ground cumin
+• 2 teaspoons ground cumin

 • 1/4 teaspoon ground cinnamon